JacobRosenbaum/dev10-classwork/week-03/assessment/README.md

 * [ ] In the PanelService class, write a PanelRepository repository field
 * [ ] Inject that field into a constructor
 * [ ] Write both pass-through and logic-intensive CRUD methods taking into account the following rules:
     * Section is required and cannot be blank.
     * Row is a positive number less than or equal to 250.
     * Column is a positive number less than or equal to 250.
     * Year Installed must be in the past.
     * Material is required and can only be one of the five materials listed.
     * Is Tracking is required.
     * The combined values of Section, Row, and Column may not be duplicated.

 * [ ] Write a validation helper method (and potentially more helper methods - subject tp change)
 * [ ] Create a double with the bare minimum logic to assist with testing(update double as I write unit tests)
-* [ ] Write unit tests to ensure the service works when it's supposed to and does not work when it's not supposed to
+* [ ] Write unit tests to ensure the service works when it's supposed to and does not work when it's not supposed to including the following (subject to a lot of change):
+    * shouldAdd
+    * shouldNotAdd
+    * shouldUpdate
+    * shouldNotUpdate
+    * shouldFindAll
+    * shouldFindByType
+    * shouldNotFindMissingType
+    * shouldDelete
+    * shouldNotDelete
 ### UI Layer - Estimated Completion time: 8 hours

 * [ ] Create Controller class, View class, and stateful MenuOption Enum
 * [ ] In the Controller file, write the following fields
     * PanelService service